mcurros2/MicroMFramework/MicroM/Documentation-Progress/Backend/docs-state-backend.md

 - Notes: No documentation present.

 ### MicroM.Validators
-- State: Not Started ❌
+- State: Complete ✅
-- Notes: No documentation present.
+- Notes: Namespace and validators documented with XML comments and pages.

 ### MicroM.Web
 - State: Not Started ❌